<< back to home page

 Data Aggregation

-In 2010, CCA began an initiative to develop a robust, sustainable data repository comprising data contributed by organizations providing programs along the health continuum.
+In 2010, Care Continuum Alliance began an initiative to develop a robust, sustainable data repository comprising data contributed by organizations providing programs along the health continuum.
 This repository would support ongoing research that will help the industry to standardize evaluation methodologies, identify program components that are most effective for specific populations and address emerging questions of interest to population health management stakeholders.
-Seven CCA member organizations have agreed to provide claims-plus data for the initial database creation.
-The database partner, Thomson Reuters, is responsible for building and managing the database.
+Seven Care Continuum Alliance member organizations have agreed to provide claims-plus data for the initial database creation.
+The data-base partner, Thomson Reuters, is responsible for building and managing the data-base.

-CCA has partnered with RAND Corp. to implement the project's research agenda, with an initial focus on a workplace wellness study funded by the U.S. Department of Labor and the U.S. Department of Health and Human Services.
-This study will look at the types and effectiveness of wellness programs offered by employers and insurance providers and will use the CCA data repository to estimate the real-world impact of the interventions on health-related behavior, control of risk factors, health outcomes, cost and utilization.
-RAND's report to Congress is expected in Fall 2012.
+Care Continuum Alliance has partnered with RAND Corporation to implement the project's research agenda, with an initial focus on a workplace wellness study funded by the U.S. Department of Labor and the U.S. Department of Health and Human Services.
+This study will look at the types and effectiveness of wellness programs offered by employers and insurance providers and will use the Care Continuum Alliance data repository to estimate the real-world impact of the interventions on health-related behavior, control of risk factors, health outcomes, cost and utilization.

 Deloitte Engagement Partnership

-CCA has partnered with Deloitte to develop a compendium of best practices, key components and leading thinking on health care consumer engagement.
-The project leveraged both research and interviews with select industry stakeholders as background for a summit to explore opportunities to improve consumer engagement capabilities and research.
-Findings include key levers of engagement, a summary of existing literature and proven best practices and promising innovations in engagement.
+Care Continuum Alliance has partnered with Deloitte to develop a compendium of best practices, key components and leading thinking on health care consumer engagement.
+The project will leverage both research and interview with select industry stakeholders as background for a summit to explore opportunities to improve consumer engagement capabilities and research.
+Findings will include key levers of engagement, summary of existing literature, and proven best practices and promising innovations in engagement.

 HERO Collaboration

-Health Enhancement Research Organization (HERO) and CCA are dedicated to improving the health of populations.
-HERO focuses its attention on the employee population through research and education to create and disseminate evidence-based research describing "best practices" in employee health management.
-CCA has a broad perspective to optimize the health of populations and has specifically outlined strategies for employee populations.
-HERO and CCA have agreed to collaborate on a project to identify and recommend measures and standards for the assessment of population health management programs delivered to an employer's workforce.
-Although the initiative is focused on the employer community, other settings and segments will benefit from the work, as well.
+HERO and Care Continuum Alliance are dedicated to improving the health of the population.
+HERO focuses its attention on the employee population through its research and education to create and disseminate evidence based research describing "best practices" in employee health management.
+Care Continuum Alliance has a broad perspective to optimize the health of populations and has specifically outlined strategies for employee populations.
+HERO and Care Continuum Alliance have agreed to collaborate on a project to identify and recommend measures and standards for the assessment of population health management programs delivered to an employer's workforce.
+Although the initiative is focused on the employer community, other settings and segments will benefit from the work as well.

-This initiative will utilize leadership and volunteers from CCA's quality and research team, combined with representatives from HERO and its research committee.
-Collaboration work groups will focus on six identified domains: participation, satisfaction, health impact, financial outcomes, value on investment and organizational support.
+This initiative will utilize leadership and volunteers from Care Continuum Alliance's quality and research team and the PHM Measures and Engagement Measures Workgroups, combined with representatives from HERO and its research committee.
+Collaboration working groups will focus on six identified domains: participation, satisfaction, health impact, financial outcomes, value on investment, and organizational support.

 Innovative Collaborative